KimtheGuy/KimtheGuy/README.md

 hi
-i make things i guess?
+i make and do things i guess

-i learn things

-school bad
+how do i type words??